A portion of the classes meet synchronous via Zoom or other resource and a portion is asynchronous online; there will be some specific days/times

 Michelle L. Richau

-Students will learn to interact effectively and appropriately in Spanish at the intermediate low level with people from other language and culture backgrounds.
-Students will communicate and reflect upon beliefs and values as related to one?s identity, citizenship, and health and wellness in the U.S. and the Spanish-speaking community.
-Prerequisite: SPA 1520; or three years high school Spanish.
-J occasionally.
+Students will learn to interact effectively and appropriately in Spanish at the novice-mid level with people from other language and culture backgrounds.
+Students will communicate and reflect upon personal and public identity, family and community, and contemporary life in the U.S. and the Spanish-speaking community.
+Eligibility: ENG 1510 without supports or Corequisite: ENG 1510 with supports.
+J fall; C fall.
 Institutional Course Syllabus

 Fees: $55